rticommunity/rtiroutingservice-plugins/README.md

 ### Plugins Registration

-Once the repository's libraries have been built and installed, you must register the plugins in RTI Routing Service's XML configuration in order to use them.

 All plugins library must be available in RTI Routing Service's dynamic library path.

-If you installed the repository's artefacts to a common location `${INSTALL_DIR}`, add `${INSTALL_DIR}/lib` to you
+If you installed the repository's artefacts to a common location `${INSTALL_DIR}`, make sure to add `${INSTALL_DIR}/lib` to your system's dynamic library path when starting RTI Routing Service (e.g. by adding it to `LD_LIBRARY_PATH` on Linux, or to `DYLD_LIBRARY_PATH` on Darwin).

+Every plugin must be registered in RTI Routing Service's XML configuration in order to use it.

-The following snippet can be added at the begininning of the `<dds>` element to register all plugins contained in the repository:
+The following snippet can be added at the begininning of the `<dds>` element to register all plugins contained in the repository (you can copy only those that you are interested in using):

 ```xml
 <plugin_library name="RSPlugins">